A few years after this post appeared, a paper appeared on the same topic, analyzing 4 different Bitcoin bubbles.

 The magic of the RG theory is that it allows us to describe the behavior near a critical point knowing only the flow map and the regular function .
 The formal solution is an infinite order power series

-We will sketch a very simple, leading order approximation to that leads to a complex power law.
+We present a leading order approximation to that gives a complex power law.

 RG Theory and Discrete Scale Invariance